lauragates1214/computer-science-fundamentals-c/README.md

 <br><br>

 **Problem Set 2a: Readability**<br>
-*Calculates the approximate grade reading level for a text using Coleman-Liau index*
+*Calculates the approximate grade reading level for a text using the Coleman-Liau index*
 <br><br>
 Implementation details (fully written by me, no pre-filled CS50 code):
 - prompts user for a string of text